appacademy-starters/practice-dynamic-array/README.md

 Your task is to implement the constructor, `read` and `unshift` function on a Dynamic Array.

-You may use brackets to access values in your data like `data[i]` but no other built-in JavaScript array methods. .You cannot use [unshift][mdn-unshift] to implement your `unshift`.
+You may use brackets to access values in your data like `data[i]` but no other built-in JavaScript array methods.
+You cannot use [unshift][mdn-unshift] to implement your `unshift`.

 ## Instructions